 By early 1862 Fort Monroe had become the Union Army’s base of operations in the drive to capture Richmond, the Confederate capital, and bring the war to a timely end.
 Major-General George B. McClellan, who was cautious by nature, headed the Union forces that undertook what became known as the Peninsular Campaign.
 On April 4, 1862, when he and his men left Fort Monroe and commenced advancing up the peninsula, he quickly discovered that the Confederates had taken elaborate steps to conceal their withdrawal toward Richmond.
 Heated combat occurred on May 5, 1862, what became known as the Battle of Williamsburg.
 Afterward the Confederates slipped away and Union troops swarmed into the city (Webb 1881:37-49, 55-56, 60-62, 71; Rawson et al. 1898:Ser.
 1:VII:742; U.S.W.D.
 1891:Ser.
 1:XI:Part 1:581).

 Around the time the Union Army took control of Williamsburg, a telegraph station was erected on Jamestown Island and McClellan’s men built cabins that were scattered about.
-Also present were “contrabands” or runaway slaves who had taken refuge on the island, which was behind Union lines.
+Also present were “contrabands” or individuals attempting to escape slavery who had taken refuge on the island, which was behind Union lines.
 Sentinels were posted on Jamestown Island, for there was some concern that Confederates would slip across the James and infiltrate the Union-held territory on the peninsula (Rawson et al. 1898:Ser.
 1:VII:473, 566).